EvilPerfectionist/BDLOEE/README.md

 Apparently, you need to initialize five parameters.

 * Parameter1: The name of the cuisine.
 The type is String.
-Example: `"Cuisine Name"`
+Example: `"Chicken and Rice"`
 * Parameter2: Where to locate the picture of the cuisine.
 The format is `R.drawable.your_file_name`.
 There are two steps:
   1. Manually add the image in the folder called drawable-xxhdpi.
 The path is app\src\main\res\drawable-xxhdpi
-  2. Copy the image name and replace the `your_file_name` of the code `R.drawable.your_file_name` with your image name.
+  2. Copy the image name and replace `your_file_name` in the code `R.drawable.your_file_name` with your image name.
 Example: `R.drawable.chicken_and_rice`
 * Parameter3: The ingredients used in this cuisine.
 The format is `Arrays.asList("first ingredient", "second ingredient", ...)`.
-Each ingredient name is the type of String.
+Each ingredient name has the type of String.
 Example: `Arrays.asList("Tomato", "Carrot", "Potato")`
   * ***Attention***: The first letter of the ingredient must be written in capital.
 In other words, "Tomato" is correct, while "tomato" is false.
-(The reason of this is that I will explain later)
+(The reason of this I will explain later)
 * Parameter4: The time to prepare for the cuisine.
 The type is String.
   * ***Attention***: Currently there are only three options: `"Long", "Medium", "Short"`, you must choose one of them to fill in this parameter.
 (The reason I do this is that, in my opinion, the customers would not care the exact time to prepare for the meal but pay attention to whether they need to spend a lot of time on it.)
-* Parameter5: Which country is this cuisine is originated from.
-The type is string.
+* Parameter5: Which country this cuisine is originated from.
+The type is String.
 The options definitely include `"Swedish", "Indian", "Chinese", "Italian"`.